 If the Rim-to-rim trail is too strenuous/daunting/long for you, then tackle this hike instead!
 There are a lot of amazing hiking routes in the Grand Canyon, but this is the best bang for your buck, as many of the others require at least 10 hours and a lot of elevation change.

-The South Kaibab trail is easily accessible from the South Rim, and features incredible views for such a short day hike, making it one of the best day hikes in the Grand Canyon!
+The South Kaibab trail is easily accessible from the South Rim, and features incredible views for such a short day hike, making it one of the best day hikes in Arizona!

 You must take a shuttle to the trailhead because there is not a parking lot next to it.
+Buses provide transportation between the Grand Canyon Visitor Center, Mather Point, the Yavapai Geology Museum, South Kaibab Trailhead, and Yaki Point.
 From the trailhead, you will descend down several steep switchbacks (this is expected when hiking in the Grand Canyon) until you reach Ooh Ah point.

 From Ooh Ah point, hike to Cedar Ridge.
 Then head back to the start of the trailhead.